 If you selected Custom type, then enter the file specification you wish to include in your future backups.
+You also need to specify the path to which this exclusion is to be applied.

 - For file specification, standard Windows file naming syntax applies, you can use wild cards ( and ?). - 4.
 Click OK. - 5.
 To add more to the list, simply repeat the process from Step 1. - 6.
 Click OK from the Backup Options dialog to save the changes.